gvikei/gvikei.github.io/_posts/2017-10-08-Sixth-Week.md

 What's in my way?
 ---

+Google Cloud Platform is so COSTLY.
+It quickly ate up my $50 coupon shortly after I deployed my group website, then I added another $50 coupon, thinking this time it'd be fine as I had carefully shut down all other projects on the same billing account.
+But nah, my account balance quickly shrunk down to twenty-something dollars over a few days and I had to take my site down as I don't have any more coupons to throw in for now.

-I have a lot to do in the next 5 days: 1 interview, 2 projects, an out-of-town trip during the week, and one exam right after.
+Technically stuff aside, I have a lot to do in the next 5 days: 1 interview, 2 projects, an out-of-town trip during the week, and one exam right after.
 Not having enough time to be well-prepared for all these is stressing the heck out of me.

 Plan for next week
 ---